Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Viewfinder view

-When using the automated AF point selection mode, the AF points picked by the camera are momentarily highlighted when you commence AF (half-press the shutter release / AF button), but if you select an AF point manually, that point is the one that is highlighted.
+When using the automated AF point selection mode, the AF points picked by the camera are momentarily highlighted when you commence AF (half-press the shutter release / AF button).
+Still, if you select an AF point manually, that point is the one that is highlighted.
 In the setting that allows for automated AF point selection, the AF point won’t get highlighted until after an AF lock has been obtained.

-When there is just one AF point set, it will flash twice: once after you are halfway through the shutter release, and again when it has locked (or not at all if no AF lock was possible).
+When there is just one AF point set, it will flash twice: once after you are halfway through the shutter release and again when it has locked (or not at all if no AF lock was possible).
 When using AI Servo AF mode (with the shutter release button held down halfway), the selected AF point only blinks once before beginning to track AF.

 Storage Space for Batteries